phospho-app/phospho/README.md

 You can use the phospho lab locally to extract evaluations and events from your messages.

-You will need ot install the phospho package with the `lab` extra:
+You will need to install the phospho package with the `lab` extra:

 ```
 pip install "phospho[lab]"